matiasjokela/Push_Swap/README.md

 ### Performance

-I ran five test for stacks of both 100 and 500 random numbers.
+I ran five tests for stacks of both 100 and 500 random numbers.
 Number sets were generated using [this](https://www.random.org/integer-sets/) tool.
 Result in the table below.

 | Run | Move count (100 numbers) | Move count (500 numbers)|
 | :------:| :----------: | :----------:|